Hearing loss can be temporary or permanent. It often comes on gradually as you get older, but it can sometimes happen suddenly.

 This page covers:

 Signs and symptoms of hearing loss

 It's not always easy to tell if you're losing your hearing.

-- difficulty hearing other people clearly and misunderstanding what they say
+- difficulty hearing other people clearly, and misunderstanding what they say, especially in noisy places

 - asking people to repeat themselves

 - listening to music or watching television loudly

 - having to concentrate hard to hear what other people are saying, which can be tiring or stressful